Malaga – Our First Stop in the Costa Del Sol

 We sat and enjoyed the view of the Costa Del Sol.
 All along the coast you could see the mountains just behind the developed towns.

 Goodbye To Marbella

 We spent a great week in Marbella on the Costa Del Sol.
 Marbella is a very busy resort town but in off-season, it was great to have the town almost to ourselves.
 It was great to wander the town, eat with the locals or just enjoy the waterfront.
-With a great bus station, it was easy to day trip inland or along the coast.
+With a great bus station, it was easy to day trip inland or along the coast of Andalusia Spain.

 We were off to Granada next.
 We only booked 2 days in Granada.
 It wouldn’t take too long to realize that we should have planned to stay longer.